 • Baseline measurement: manually testing target queries across all five engines and documenting current citation status

-According to First Answer's analysis (February 2025), Phase 1 can produce early visibility signals "in 2–4 weeks" for the technical foundations — particularly schema deployment and citation cleanup — because AI systems can process these signals quickly.
+First Answer’s analysis (February 2025) found that Phase 1 can produce early visibility signals in 2-4 weeks for the technical foundations (particularly schema deployment and citation cleanup) because AI systems process these signals quickly.
 Content-based signals take longer.

 Phase 2: Authority Building (Months 2-4)